 Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financials condition assessment procedures for the School.
 It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
-The financial condition assessment procedures applied in connection with our audit has lead us to believe that the School's overall financial condition as of June 30, 2021 is not deteriorating.
+The financial condition assessment procedures applied in connection with our audit has lead us to believe that the School's overall financial condition as of June 30, 2022 is not deteriorating.

 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
-In connection with our audit, we have the following recommendations:
+In connection with our audit, we do not have any such recommendations.